* This is the Professional Version. *

 Urinalysis detects ketonuria (present in some GSDs and many organic acidemias); absence of ketones in the presence of acidosis suggests a fatty acid oxidation defect.

 More specific tests may be indicated when ≥ 1 of the previously described simple screening tests support an inherited disorder of metabolism.
 Carbohydrate metabolites, mucopolysaccharides, and amino and organic acids can be measured directly by chromatography and mass spectrometry.
-Common tests include quantitative plasma amino acids, urine organic acids, plasma acylcarnitine profile, and urine acylglycine profile; these have replaced earlier nonspecific screening tests.
+Quantitative plasma amino acid tests should include a plasma acylcarnitine profile.
+Urine organic acid tests should include a urine acylglycine profile.

 Confirmatory tests may also include biopsy (eg, liver biopsy to distinguish hepatic forms of GSDs from other disorders associated with hepatomegaly, muscle biopsy to detect ragged red fibers in mitochondrial myopathy); enzyme studies (eg, using blood and skin cells to diagnose lysosomal storage diseases); and DNA studies, which identify gene mutations that cause disease.
 DNA testing can be done on almost all cells (except RBCs and platelets), thus avoiding the need for tissue biopsies; however, sensitivity for any given disease is often suboptimal because not all mutations that cause disease have been characterized.